Socrapop/travelers-map/readme.txt

 5. Shortcode Helper page.
 Change the default size of your map and it's behaviour, filter the posts you want to show by tags, category or post type.

 == Changelog ==
+= 1.11.0 - /2020 =

+Improved popovers customization:
+* //You can now choose which data you want to show in the popovers.
+Design will adapt accordingly.
+* //Added the possibility to show the post's date in the popovers.

+* //Added custom title, excerpt and thumbnail for markers' popovers.
+You can now change the default data shown in the popovers.
+* //Updated Travelers' Map backend UI on post editing page, now optimized for V2.0 update.

 = 1.10.0 - 24/07/2020 =
 * Added shortcode parameter "current_query_markers" to show current page query markers only.
 Ideal to put on the search results page.
 This will override every other filtering parameters.
 Please note this is not working with ajax loaded search results.
 * Added shortcode parameter "max_cluster_radius" to define the maximum radius that a cluster will cover from the central marker (in pixels).
 Default is 45.
 Decreasing will make more, smaller clusters.